Reasons for Jawbone Loss and Deterioration

-Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Dr. Kaye and Dr. Rabe may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw, or skull.
+Dr. Kaye may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

-This condition usually develops over several years, and may result in insufficient bone for the placement of dental implants.
-Dr. Kaye and Dr. Rabe can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+This condition usually develops over several years and may result in insufficient bone for the placement of dental implants.
+Dr. Kaye can perform a procedure called a “sinus lift” that can treat enlarged sinuses.